ishitadatta/Studee/README.md

  5. Credits earned from uploading vaccination certificate
  6. Credit distribution split-up representation using Chart.js
  7. Credit redeem options
+ 8. Display student with highest credits as 'Star student' in dashboard

 ### Courses
  1. Create course option for teachers (course name, course image, course description, credits)
  2. Course view option for students (course name, teacher name, course description, credits, duration)
  3. Enroll into course option for students
- 4. Withdraw from a course
+ 4. Award credits if enrolled into course
- 5. Delete a course by course owner
- 4. Withdraw from a course option for students
+ 5. Withdraw from a course option for students
+ 6. Deduct credits if course withdrawn
- 5. Delete a course is user is a teacher
+ 7. Delete a course is user is a teacher
- 6. Edit a course if user is a teacher
+ 8. Edit a course if user is a teacher

 ### User Profile
  1. Upload profile picture
- 2. Change password
- 3. Edit Profile
+ 2. View total credits
+ 3. View user email id
- 4. Delete Profile
+ 4. Update bio
- 5. Minimise dashboard side drawer
+ 5. Choose to cancel or save current changes

 ### Clubs
  1. Create a club (club name, club description, approval required)
- 2. Founders must have high credits (30 credits required to create a club)
+ 2. Student founders must have high credits (30 credits required to create a club)
+ 3. Teacher club founders can create clubs without having minimum credit requirement
- 3. Make creater of the club, the founder of a club
+ 4. Make creater of the club, the founder of a club
- 4. Create an event (event name, date, location, duration, description)
+ 5. Create an event (event name, date, location, duration, description)
- 5. Attend an event (credits awarded)
+ 6. Attend an event (credits awarded)
+ 7. Skip an event (credits deducted)
- 6. Show calendar with event date
+ 8. Show calendar with event date
- 7. Allow members to join a club
+ 9. Allow members to join a club
- 8. List current members of the club
+ 10. List current members of the club
- 9. Send faculty approval request for joining club
- 10. Faculty approval notification
- 9. Send teacher approval request for joining club
+ 11. Send teacher approval request for joining club
- 10. Teacher approval notification
+ 12. Teacher approval notification
+ 13. Cancel an event
+ 14. Club founders can delete a club
+ 15. Display club member details regarding vaccination (if all members are vaccinated)

 ## Other Features
 1. Responsive to device resolution
+2. Minimise and maximise dashboard side drawer
+3. Change password
+4. Delete account

  # Installation